 Make sure you stop by a Sprouts Market near you and take advantage of this great sale.
 And honestly, their prices are great on A LOT more than just the beans. 🙂 Find a location near you here.
 I’ve also done a few recipes for Sprouts over the last few months, so if you’ve missed those, you can check them out here:

-- While Chicken Chili (gluten, grain, and dairy free)
+- White Chicken Chili (gluten, grain, and dairy-free)

 A Note on Legumes